nhn/tui.calendar/apps/react-calendar/docs/en/guide/getting-started.md

 #### Theme

 You can write your own theme object.
-[Link - See "theme"](https://github.com/nhn/tui.calendar/blob/main/docs/en/apis/theme.md)
+For more information, refer to [`theme`](/docs/en/apis/theme.md).

 ### Instance Methods

-For using [instance methods of TOAST UI Calendar](https://github.com/nhn/tui.calendar/blob/main/docs/en/apis/calendar.md#instance-methods), first thing to do is creating Refs of wrapper component using [`createRef()`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs).
+For using [instance methods of TOAST UI Calendar](/docs/en/apis/calendar.md#instance-methods), first thing to do is creating Refs of wrapper component using [`createRef()`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs).
 But the wrapper component does not provide a way to call instance methods of TOAST UI Calendar directly.
 Instead, you can call `getInstance()` method of the wrapper component to get the instance, and call the methods on it.

 ```js
 const calendarOptions = {